qiongxiao/torch-learning/Torch/Image/README.md

 This will load the trained checkpoint checkpoints/model_best.t7 from the previous step, test the mnist data from it.

-**NOTE**:
+##NOTE:

 1. still working on imagenet, resnet, preresnet.

 2. dataloader is single thread version - working on multithread version

 3. please read the options when running